2002 Half Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Top 10 Most Valuable 2002 Half Dollar Worth Money

-The 2002 Kennedy Half Dollar represents a watershed moment in American numismatic history, marking the end of an era that began nearly four decades earlier.
-In 2002, the U.S. Mint made the decision to cease production of Kennedy Half Dollars for general circulation, recognizing that the coin had evolved primarily into a collector’s item rather than a circulating medium of exchange.
+The 2002 Kennedy Half Dollar represents a turning point in American numismatic history.
+In 2002, the U.S. Mint officially ended general circulation production of the Kennedy Half Dollar, recognizing that the coin had become a collector’s item rather than a workhorse of commerce.

 Also Read: Top 35 Most Valuable Franklin Half Dollar Worth Money (1948 – 1963)